-The “why” behind the Criteria, as well as examples and guidance to supplement the notes that follow each Criteria item in the Baldrige Excellence Framework (Education) booklet.
+The “why” behind the Criteria, as well as examples and guidance to supplement the notes that follow each Criteria item in the Baldrige Excellence Framework® (Education) booklet.

-The Organizational Profile gives you critical insight into the key internal and external factors that shape your operating environment.
-These factors, such as your organization’s vision, values, mission, core competencies, competitive environment, and strategic challenges and advantages, impact the way your organization is run and the decisions you make.
+Your Organizational Profile provides a framework for understanding your organization.
+It gives you critical insight into the key internal and external factors that shape your operating environment.
+These factors, such as your organization’s vision, culture, values, mission, core competencies, competitive environment, strategic challenges, threats, advantages, and opportunities affect the way your organization is run and the decisions you make.
 As such, the Organizational Profile helps you better understand the context in which you operate; the key requirements for current and future organizational success; and the needs, opportunities, and constraints placed on your management systems.

 This item addresses the key characteristics and relationships that shape your organizational environment.
 The aim is to set the context for your organization.